Misc

 Please refer to the Wordpress Plugin section of this Manual for setup information.

-Be sure to enable screenshots in the configure application puzzle otherwise the screenshot may be rendered in black.
+Be sure to enable screenshots in the configure applicationarrow-up-right puzzle otherwise the screenshot may be rendered in black.